 So, how can you enjoy watercraft and still protect your hearing?

 You don’t have to give up activities you enjoy to save your hearing.
 Opt for an electric motor over gas, as these engines are slightly quieter.
 You should also never exceed eight hours on a boat or watercraft.

 Thankfully, there is now increased awareness regarding how loud snowmobile engines are, as well as technological solutions to help lower the noise levels.
-A modified exhaust system will significantly reduce the noise levels of a snowmobile engine, reducing it well below harmful levels.
+A modified exhaust system will significantly reduce a snowmobile engine’s noise levels, reducing it well below harmful levels.

 The noise from a lawnmower engine, whether riding or push, can exceed 100 dB, which can cause permanent damage with prolonged exposure.

 You will probably be all right if you can finish your yard in under an hour.
 If you think you’ll be exposed for a longer duration when using a mower or string trimmer, wear earplugs.

 A motorcycle engine’s sound is also roughly 100 dB and can reach as high as 115, which can cause instant damage to your ears.
 Repeated exposure to this noise will definitely damage your hearing.

 If you bought a pre-owned motorcycle, you should check to see if the previous owner modified the muffler to make it louder than it should be.

 In addition to the noise produced by the motorcycle’s engine, the rider is experiencing noise from traffic and the wind, both of which can damage hearing with prolonged exposure.

 Get a noise-reducing helmet to lower the impact of the noise from your motorcycle’s engine.
 The more aerodynamic the helmet, the quieter it will be.
 If you’re going on a road trip, take frequent, prolonged breaks and invest in a good helmet.